 This parent education course is focused on teaching parents, caregivers, and family members strategies and supports to prevent and respond to challenging behavior.
 Sessions will cover behavior strategies rooted in Applied Behavior Analysis and seek to provide parents with knowledge and increased confidence to address behavior at home.

 Additionally, the parents will become part of a community of parents seeking to support each other and learn together.

-The virtual program will meet via Zoom every Tuesday, for 1 hour, for five weeks.
+The virtual program will meet via Zoom every Monday, for 1 hour, for six weeks.
 Weekly materials will be posted on the DSC Parent Portal.

 This will be my fourth year teaching with The Down Syndrome Community.
 Working with the children and families is always a highlight of my month.
 I graduated from the Applied Behavior Analysis program in 2019 with my Masters of Education, and received my BCBA certification shortly after.
 Outside of The DSC, I work for the Experimental Education Unit (EEU) as a head teacher in Project DATA.
 I am passionate about inclusive education and teaching through play!
 In my free time, I enjoy swimming, reading, spending time with family and friends and my cat, Lilly.